 When it comes to software as a service (SaaS for short), you are using software through an internet connection, rather than software that is installed locally.
 Hardware and software belong to a service provider and they rent the external use of their products.
 SaaS is an aspect of cloud computing by definition, one of the largest areas of business development.

 Other cloud computing services include infrastructure as a service (IaaS) and platform as a service (PaaS).
 E-mail providers have been operating according to SaaS principles for years now, offering e-mail tools through a website, like IONOS.
 Other well-known SaaS vendors include Slack, Salesforce, and WordPress.
-Major software developers like Microsoft (Office 365) and Adobe (Creative) now also offer SaaS versions of their services.
+Major software developers like Microsoft (Microsoft 365) and Adobe (Creative) now also offer SaaS versions of their services.

 How does SaaS work?